quitepeculiar/SuperHi-Foundation-HTML-CSS-JS-Course/README.md

 I've taken those down and am now putting them back up all in one repository, which will be good reference for me going forward, and, as it's been a while since I completed this course, it's also a nice review to look at them while I've been uploading them and thinking: How can I improve this?
 How can I flesh this out?

-This repo will eventually have somewhere in-between 8 and 10 "weeks" of projects, with a couple being either updated versions of previous projects.
+This repo contains 9 "weeks" of projects, with a couple being either updated versions of previous projects.
 If you are very new to coding and are looking to do frontend stuff, feel free to earmark this repo as a reference if you think it might be useful.